cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell.rst

 This lesson will introduce you to using the shell, which is required for using FutureSystems resources.

-Acknowledgements
+Acknowledgments
 ----------------------------------------------------------------------

-Parts of this lesson were adapted from the `Software Carpentry lesson`_ on using the Shell, which is distributed under a `Creative Commons Attribution licence v4`_ and is copywrite `Software Carpentry`_.
+Parts of this lesson were adapted from the `Software Carpentry lesson`_ on using the Shell, which is distributed under a `Creative Commons Attribution license v4`_ and is copyright `Software Carpentry`_.

 .. _Software Carpentry lesson: http://swcarpentry.github.io/shell-novice/
-.. _Creative Commons Attribution licence v4: https://creativecommons.org/licenses/by/4.0/
+.. _Creative Commons Attribution license v4: https://creativecommons.org/licenses/by/4.0/
 .. _Software Carpentry: http://software-carpentry.org/